slingr-stack/quickbooks-endpoint/README.md

  - Then click on Get Tokens button.

  - Once you have the Tokens you can start making calls to the API.
-On this screen you need to access to the step 4 and copy the Access Token, the Refresh Token and Minor Version to the endpoint configuration.
+On this screen you need to access to the step 4 and copy the Access Token and the Refresh Token to the endpoint configuration.
 QuickBooks Online data services support minor versions in order to provide a way for you to access incremental changes without breaking existing apps.

 ## Webhooks